ekhurtado/I4_0_SMIA/docs/smia_user_guide/installation_guide.rst

-Installation guide
+Installation Guide
 ==================

-.. _Installation guide:
+.. _Installation Guide:

 This guide is a comprehensive utility to properly install and configure the necessary tools for the :term:`SMIA` software.
 For a better understanding of the software, the guide is divided into several subsections, each showing one of the tools.